 Fast, effortless and 100% online.

-If you’re working under CIS (the Construction Industry Scheme), there are a few CIS deductions you can use to maximise your rebate.
+If you’re a self-employed individual under the CIS (Construction Industry Scheme), luckily for you, there are a few CIS deductions you can use to maximise your rebate.

 If you use a car or van for your work, you can claim transport in two ways.